g0t4/mcp-server-commands/README.md

 An MCP server to run commands.

-Published to npm as [mcp-server-commands](https://www.npmjs.com/package/mcp-server-commands).
+Published to npm as [mcp-server-commands](https://www.npmjs.com/package/mcp-server-commands) using this [workflow](https://github.com/g0t4/mcp-server-commands/actions)

 > [!WARNING]
 > Be careful what you ask this server to run!